TRSasasusu/Jam5PingBox/README.md

 ## Notes for judges

-**The jam submission version is Diorama v0.4.1 and Mod Jam 5 v1.0.3.**
+**The jam submission version is Diorama v0.4.1 and Mod Jam 5 v1.0.3.** (Of course, you could get better experience in the latest version)

 There seem to be two issues.
 I have never encountered them, but these are randomly occurring in some computers maybe depending on their specs.

 1. Randomly broken tractor beams or broken initial warp pad (**fixed from v0.5.1**): **This is fixed in the latest version**, but the jam submission version still has this issue.
 If you encounter this, it breaks all things of this mod, so please try quiting and restarting the game or use another computer.
 (This is caused by the initialization which tries to find a specific base game object by `GameObject.Find`, but NH disables that object randomly before the initialization, so the initilization cannot finish forever.
 This is fixed by using `SearchUtilities.Find` from v0.5.1.)
 2. Randomly broken size of the hatchling: Only Wyrm has seen it when they used the first warp pad from the central station to the diorama interface.
 I suspect the small warp pad might cause such a phenomenon.
 It could be fixed by the meditation.

+## Photosensitivity setting

+From v0.5.2, there is the photosensitivity setting.
+A specific place was too bright, so this is now very darker.
+However, due to some voices that misses the original brightness, I have left the option "Super Bright Mode" in the mod settings.
+If you have great confidents in the photosensitivity, you can make it on.

 ## Credits